NishchayRajput/Groww-Assignment/README.md

 - Loading states and error boundaries for better UX

 **API Implementation Note:**
 We utilized the **demo API key** to focus on implementation quality and clean architecture rather than spending time on API key validation issues.
-The demo API (5 calls/min, 500 calls/day) is sufficient for testing and demonstrates full integration capability that scales seamlessly with a production API key.
+The demo API (5 calls/min, 500 calls/day) is sufficient for testing and demonstrates full integration capability that scales seamlessly with a production API key. **For demo testing, use stock symbol `IBM` which is supported by the demo API.**

 ### 4. **User Experience Design** ⭐⭐⭐
 **Intuitive Interfaces for Non-Technical Users:**